deep-coast-eng/deep-coast-eng.github.io/_posts/2026-03-28-home-network-tailscale-nordvpn-mt6000.md

 **When to use it:** When you do not trust the local network and want the protection of your home router's NordVPN tunnel wrapping all your traffic.

-**How to enter this mode:** If you have configured the Flint 2 as a Tailscale exit node (Applications > Tailscale > enable Exit Node, then approve in admin console), open Tailscale on your device and select the Flint 2 as your exit node.
+**How to enter this mode:** This requires the SSH-based exit node configuration described in the setup section above.
+Once configured, open Tailscale on your device and select the Flint 2 as your exit node.
 All traffic now flows: your device > Tailscale tunnel > home router > NordVPN > internet.

 **How to leave this mode:** In the Tailscale app, disable the exit node.
 Traffic returns to the local network.